 "That's not how it works!"

 "Isn't it, though?"
-Phantom released Fenton's chin, and the freed human scurried to the opposite side of the Ghost Catch's pole.
+Phantom released Fenton's chin, and the freed human scurried to the opposite side of the Ghost Catcher's pole.
 Phantom's smirk grew, amused.
 "What you think, I don't think.
 What you feel, I don't feel.
 You don't know what I'm thinking or what I'm feeling at this very moment.
 By its very definition, we are no longer the same person."
 Phantom placed a gloved hand on the pole and leaned into Fenton's face.
 "So what is stopping us?" he whispered in a husky voice.

 Fenton made an odd yelping noise.
 He backpedaled away from the ghost, but tripped over his own feet before he could go more than two steps.